-How to repurpose avocado seeds to get the most benefits: : One way to reap the benefits of avocado seeds is to turn them into a flour-like powder to add to beverages like teas and smoothies.
+How to repurpose avocado seeds to get the most benefits: One way to reap the benefits of avocado seeds is to turn them into a flour-like powder.
 “Avocado seeds are very hard and need to be prepared before they can be consumed.
-Usually, they need to get dried out in an oven and then pulverized or chopped up.
-They can also be grated, dried, used as a powder, and/or added to smoothies or beverages,”
+Usually, they need to be dried out in an oven and then pulverized or chopped up.
+They can also be grated, dried, used as a powder, and/or added to smoothies or beverages.”

-Brewing avocado pits to make an easy antioxidant tea.
+Brew avocado pits to make an easy antioxidant tea.
 To do so, boil the seed for five minutes or until soft, remove it, and slice it into smaller pieces.
 Then, return to the pot to boil for another 10 minutes, and strain out the seed particles when finished.
 At this point, though the drink is ready to consume, note that it might have a bitter aftertaste.
-To mitigate any harsh flavor, you can add raw honey or cinnamon for sweetness and added spice, not to mention anti-inflammatory benefits to boot.
+To mitigate any harsh flavor, you can add raw honey for sweetness or cinnamon for added spice, not to mention anti-inflammatory benefits to boot.